The Nuts and Bolts of an Adoption Home Study

 Children’s input is usually quite important in the overall assessment of a family’s readiness to adopt a child.
 Their feelings need to be considered, and their reaction to the adoption needs to be generally positive.
 The social worker will want to make sure that a newly adopted child will be wanted and loved by everyone in the family from the start.

 Some End Notes

 Flexibility and a sense of humor are vital characteristics when raising children and they can come in handy during the home study as well.
 For instance, if you have the flexibility in your job and are willing to take off an hour early to meet with the social worker or to modify your schedule in some other way to make the meeting arrangements flow smoothly, that effort will be appreciated by the worker.
-As a parent to be, many more of these accommodations are in your future; therefore the social worker often believes you might as well start getting used to them!
+As a parent to be, many more of these accommodations are in your future!

 The duration of the home study will vary from agency to agency, depending on various factors, such as how many social workers are assigned to conduct home studies, what other duties they have, and how many other people applied to the agency at the same time as you.
 You can do a lot to expedite the process by filling out your paper work, scheduling your medical appointments, and gathering the required documents.

 The cost of the home study depends on which kind of agency or practitioner is conducting the study.
 A private agency might charge from $1,000 to $4,500 for the home study.
 Some agencies allow the fees to be paid in installments.
 Again, be sure to discuss this thoroughly so that there are no misunderstandings.

 A certified social worker in private practice often conducts home studies for independent adoptions.
 Fees for these are probably in the same range as those for private agencies.
 Independent adoptions are not legal in all States.